We ask you, humbly, to help us.

 appeal courts which found the act constitutional.

-Many unrelated cases have been initiated under the RFRA by prison inmates who charge
+In addition, many unrelated cases had been initiated under the RFRA by prison inmates who charged

 that prison regulation of clothing, diet, etc. are violations of their religious beliefs.